4ms/stm32mp2-baremetal/README.md

 TF-A also contains the BL31 "Secure Monitor".
 The Secure Monitor runs in the background while your app runs, handling some system calls via interrupts.

+TF-A also contains the fiptool, which is required for modifying the FIP binary.

 To build you need the aarch64-none-elf-gcc toolchain.
 Versions 12.3, 13.1, and 14.2 have been tested but probably any later version will also work (please open an issue if you find a version that doesn't).